top of page

 • Possessive Relative Clauses, in which the relative pronoun replaces an element that indicates possession.
 These clauses take two forms:

-Possessive relative clauses introduced by whose, used especially but not exclusively for possessors that are human or otherwise animate.
+Possessive (partitive) relative clauses introduced by whose, used especially but not exclusively for possessors that are human or otherwise animate.

 Last week, I met a girl whose brother works in your law firm.